iodepo/odis-arch/book/thematics/expinst/README.md

 ## About

+This thematic type provides a way to describe the experts and institutions.
+In this case the following definitions are used:

-Expert:  A person who has a deep understanding of a particular subject area.
+> Expert:  A person who has a deep understanding of a particular subject area.
+>

-Institution: A group of people working together to provide a particular service.
+> Institution: A group of people working together to provide a particular service.
+>
 ## Example: Person Graph

-The following graph present a basic record we might present about a person.
+The following graph present a basic record we might use for a person.
-We can break down some of the key attributes of this record.
+We will break down some of the key properties used in this graph.

-OIH is using [schema.org/Person](https://schema.org/Person) for this type.
+As Ocean InfoHub is levergaing Schema.org we are using [schema.org/Person](https://schema.org/Person) for this type.
 Any of the properties of Person seen there are valid to use in such a record.

-At the core though there are a few key items OIH is looking for in a Person record.
+While publishers are free to use as many elements as they wish, our goal with this documentation is provide a simple example that address some of the search and discovery goals of OIH along with those properties most useful in the linking of resources between OIH participants.

 ```{literalinclude} ./graphs/person.json